retrocomputacion/retrobbs/readme.md

 With this script you can:

-  * Edit user data, and change their userclass.
+  * Edit user data, and change their user class.
   * Delete users
   * Add users